Black pepper :

 • Simmer for 3-4 minutes until thickened.
 Adjust seasoning if necessary.

-Naturamada tip: For an even richer flavor, you can add a cinnamon leaf or clove to the sauce during cooking, but the pepper remains the central ingredient.
+Naturamada Tip: For an even richer scent, you can add a cinnamon stick or a clove to the sauce while it’s cooking, but pepper remains the key ingredient.

 Conclusion

-Madagascar black pepper is a versatile and precious spice, ideal for enriching your dishes and drinks with its digestive, antioxidant and stimulating properties.
-With Naturamada, discover quality Madagascar pepper to bring flavour, aroma and well-being to your daily recipes.
+Madagascar black pepper is a versatile and precious spice, ideal for enriching your dishes and beverages while benefiting from its digestive, antioxidant and stimulating virtues.
+With Naturamada, discover quality Madagascar pepper to bring flavor, aroma and well-being to your daily recipes.

 Back to blog